alextoudic/vue-page/README.md

 As you can see in this component example, the plugin fires events.
 On startup, it fires 'router:start' and on each url change 'router:update'.
 So you can listen those events to do whatever you want.

 You can also define beforeEnter, enter and leave as methods but they're all optionnal.
 It becomes pretty handy if you want fancy transitions between your pages.
 For enter and leave don't forget to call the callbacks, the world won't collapse if you don't but your DOM will be dirty as v-transition uses it to clean up.

+You can also set cssTransitions to true and define the animations in your CSS file using .view-enter and .view-leave classes.
+But note that if you use css transitions, your beforeEnter, enter and leave methods won't be called and you'll have to listen update events if you want to execute a method on update.

 You also have a Vue.page.show method which call the pagejs show method so you can redirect your user on an other url.